 - The Narrows - Next move up to the corner of Front and Franklin for an eclectic vibe and killer specialty cocktails!
-This is one of the oldest locations in Juneau to be pouring alcohol, it'll no doubt put a grin on your face.
+This street corner has been pouring alcohol for over 100 years, it'll no doubt put a grin on your face.

 - Amalga Distillery - Continue up Franklin to the corner of Second Street and enjoy some locally brewed gin and soon to be whiskey!
 This is a fun environment and one of Juneau's newest scenes, they use traditional techniques and combine art with taste.

 - Wickersham House - One of Juneau's oldest homes, this house was once occupied by a federally appointed judge in the early 1900's.
 This house is worth visiting for those who love a little nostalgia and views of the Gastineau Channel.
 Take your time in the entertainment room, it's full of early century furniture and memorabilia.

 - Juneau City Museum - I love this little museum for its in depth overview of Juneau's early mining history, so after you grab a cocktail from the lowlands, head up main street and hit the museum!

 - Explore City Streets - It's hard to go wrong when exploring downtown Juneau, the streets twist and turn, climb and descend, and wind their way until they run into the mountainside.

 Head up Franklin Street and work your way up the hill, skip over one block to the right on to Gold Street, and follow that up to Basin Road.
 Basin Road was the first road ever built in the entire state of Alaska, definitely an oldie but a goodie!
 Follow the dirt road up Gold Creek which leads to multiple trails you can then access depending on skill level and mood.